jagotu/BACIL/thesis_text/thesis_text.md

 }
 ```

-The runtime will immediately enter the `Main` node and start executing in in interpreter mode and as the entire execution is spent in this one node, it will never have a chance to run a single compiled statement.
-This has very significant performance impacts (see [Warmup concerns](#warmup-concerns) for final benchmarks).
+The runtime will immediately enter the `Main` node and start executing it in interpreter mode.
+As the entire execution is spent in this one node, it will never get a chance to run a single compiled statement.
+This significantly affects the performance (see [Warmup concerns](#warmup-concerns) for an example of the slowdown in interpreted mode).

-In [Bringing Low-Level Languages to the JVM: Efficient Execution of LLVM IR on Truffle (2016)](https://dl.acm.org/doi/10.1145/2998415.2998416), the authors described a method of separating the bytecode into "basic blocks" that only contain instructions that don't affect the control flow.
-The flow between these basic blocks is done by a "block dispatcher", selecting the adequate basic block to continue the execution with.
+In [Bringing Low-Level Languages to the JVM: Efficient Execution of LLVM IR on Truffle (2016)](https://dl.acm.org/doi/10.1145/2998415.2998416), the authors described a method of separating the bytecode chunk into "basic blocks", each containing only instructions that don't affect the control flow.
+A "block dispatcher" controls the flow between these basic blocks, selecting the adequate basic block to continue the execution with.

 ![alt](basicblocks_0.svg)